 A New Species of Glowing Pocket Shark

-This new species has only been described based a very small number of individuals which have been found in the southeast Pacific Ocean and comparision of these against a specimen suspected to be M. missisisipiienis which was discovered in 1979.
-Therefore, we do not know much about their distribution, life-history or habitat preferences.
+This new species has only been described based a very small number of individuals which have been found in the southeast Pacific Ocean and some specimens that had been found back in 1979.
+Therefore, we don't know very much about them at all (Grace et al, 2015).

-What we know about the morphology of this species, we have learned from a 40.0 cm female specimen and a neonate male measuring 14.2 cm total length.
-This species is described as having a cylindrical body and wide head, with bulbous snout.
+What we do know about the morphology of this species, we have learned from a 40.0 cm female specimen and a neonate male measuring 14.2 cm total length.
+The American pocket shark has a cylindrical body and wide head, with bulbous snout.
 The mouth is located on the underside and when the jaw is closed, the lower jaw teeth cover those of upper jaw.
-These sharks have two pectoral fins, five small gill slits and agglomerations of photophores on their underside (Grace et al, 2015).
+These sharks have two pectoral fins, five small gill slits and agglomerations of photophores on their underside (Grace et al, 2015; Grace et al, 2019).

 As we know the depth at which these sharks were caught in trawls, we know that American pocket shark is a deep-water species.
-The specimens were caught at depths of 580 m in the "mesopelagic zone" (aka twilight zone) of the open ocean.
-At this depth, light can penetrate, but ambient light levels are low compared to shallower depths in the "epipelagic zone" (Grace et al, 2019).
+The specimens were found at around 580 metres down in the "mesopelagic zone" (aka twilight zone) of the open ocean.
+At this depth, light can penetrate, but ambient light levels are low compared to shallower depths in the "epipelagic zone" (Grace et al, 2015).